Zhou Dongyu: Political views

 In March 2021, Zhou terminated her contract with Burberry as brand ambassador after the company announced that they would discontinue cotton purchases from the Chinese autonomous region of Xinjiang amidst allegations of forced labor, human rights violations and persecution of the Uyghur ethnic minority population in China by the US State Department.
-Widely seen as a pro-nationalist move, her actions were mimicked by other Chinese celebrities.
+Widely seen as a pro-nationalist move, her actions were replicated by other Chinese celebrities.